nhsuk/simple-conditions-prototypes/views/diarrhoea/main-content-before.md

   - still have diarrhoea after 5 to 7 days

   ***
   Diarrhoea can be infectious.
-Check with your GP if you should come in, they may suggest a phone consultation.
+Check with your GP before you go in.
+They may suggest a phone consultation.
 !!!

 !!! alert
-  ## Take your baby or toddler to the GP urgently
+  ## Take your baby or toddler to the GP urgently if they:
-  If they:
   - have a high temperature and you can’t bring it down - over 38C (under 3 months), over 39C (3 to 6 months)
   - have blood or mucus in their poo
   - have severe abdominal pain